ljgeorgiou/task-tracker/README.md

 ## What I found hard

 The trickiest part was the menu loop, especially handling bad input.
 If someone typed a letter instead of a number, the program used to either crash or quietly do nothing.
 Getting it to notice bad input and just re-ask the question, instead of breaking, took a few attempts.
 I ended up using a single loop that reads the menu choice, checks it's a valid number, and only then acts on it, which fixed the mess I had with my earlier two-loop version.

+## Blog post

+I wrote a detailed walkthrough of how the code works here: [I built a task tracker as my first real Python project] (https://dev.to/ljgeorgiou/i-built-a-task-tracker-as-my-first-real-python-project-heres-what-i-learned-4cbg)